podcast

 CKD Coding does not need GCHQ or Enigma machines

-Send us a textThe For Kidneys Sake podcast series is brought to you by Imperial College Healthcare NHS Trust and North West London Integrated Care Board (NWL NHS)In this episode, consultant nephrologists Jeremy Levy and Andrew Frankel from Imperial College Healthcare NHS Trust are joined by Dr Kuldhir Johal, a GP and interim cardiovascular and renal lead.
-Together, they discuss a critical aspect of chronic kidney disease (CKD) management in primary care: the importance of accurate coding to improve diagnosis and patient outcomes.This episode focuses on h...
+Send a textThe For Kidneys Sake podcast series is brought to you by Imperial College Healthcare NHS Trust and North West London Integrated Care Board (NWL NHS)In this episode, consultant nephrologists Jeremy Levy and Andrew Frankel from Imperial College Healthcare NHS Trust are joined by Dr Kuldhir Johal, a GP and interim cardiovascular and renal lead.
+Together, they discuss a critical aspect of chronic kidney disease (CKD) management in primary care: the importance of accurate coding to improve diagnosis and patient outcomes.This episode focuses on how C...

 2024-11-05